How Am I Going To Do This?

 Sports/Article Writer– If you love to write, this might work for you.
 There are not only sporting events but all kinds of events happening across the USA at any given time.
 You would travel to the events and submit an article on that event.

 Stand Up Comic– There is only 1 prerequisite for this job.
 You would need to be funny…lol.
 You might even be able to perform at some campgrounds.

 Telemarketer– For this, you will either have to go to a location or have a landline.
 You can usually find this type of job on Craigs List.

 Traveling Nurse– A traveling nurse will usually take predetermined length assignments.
 For this type of job, you will need either a degree and/or a nursing license.
 Hopefully, you will get warm locations…lol

 Warehouse Worker– This is an off-the-campground job that can easily be found on Craigs List.
 While in Florida last year, Chris found a temporary warehouse job on Craigslist.
 She had to time various parts of jobs people were doing.
 The timing was perfect for us and it paid over minimum wage.

 Web Site Developer– Anything web-related can be done remotely.
 The biggest challenges you will find is competition and internet connectivity.

 Web Site Designer– See above description

-You-Tube Videos (Vlogger or instructional)– YouTube has become a popular way for people to make an income.
-You can do anything from Vlogs, where you video your day to day life, to instructional or “how to” videos explaining how to do just about anything.
+Youtube Videos (Vloggers or instructional)- YouTube has become a popular way for people to make an income.
+You can do anything from Vlogs, where you video your day-to-day life, to instructional or “how-to” videos explaining how to do just about anything.
 In order to make money, you will need a larger fairly large following and some thick skin.
 Most people I watch talk about “trolls” as their biggest negative to youtube.
-These are people who use fake screen names and comment to either put you down, make fun of you, make rude comments, or basically just start trouble.
+These are people who use fake screen names and comments to either put you down, make fun of you, make rude comments, or basically just start trouble.